California Hit & Run Attorneys

 Also, under Vehicle Code 20003, drivers involved in an injury accident must give the information to the police officer including name, current address and registration number of the vehicle.
 Most importantly, motorists are required to do what they can to provide assistance to the injured victims.
 This could be something as simple as calling 911.
 A number of hit-and-run victims suffer fatal injuries because they do not get the medical attention they need right away.
 In most cases, they are left to die on the street.

-According to the California Highway Patrol's 2010 Statewide Integrated Traffic Records System (SWITRS), there were 141 fatal and 14,735 injury hit-and-run crashes statewide.
+According to the California Highway Patrol's Statewide Integrated Traffic Records System (SWITRS), there were 141 fatal and 14,735 injury hit-and-run crashes statewide in one year.
 During that same year, 147 people were killed and 19,009 people were injured in California hit-and-run collisions.
 A further breakdown of hit-and-run statistics shows that seven people were killed in head-on collisions, four were sideswiped, nine were rear-ended, 21 were killed in broadside accidents, 11 were struck by an object, four were killed in rollover accidents and 83 victims were pedestrians.

 Los Angeles in particular has gained notoriety as the "Hit & Run Capital of the World."
 The Los Angeles Police Department is reporting that the city saw 20,000 hit-and-run crashes just in the year 2012.
 According to local media reports, out of the 20,000 pedestrians, bicyclists or other motorists who were involved in hit-and-run collisions, 4,000 were injured or killed.